guess-js/guess/packages/webpack/README.md

   // algorithm to be more aggressive for users with faster connection
   // and less aggressive for users with slower connection.
   runtime: {
+    // Does not prefetch bundles during route change.
+    // Instead, the client library can use the `score` method from `guess-webpack/api`
+    // in order to grade the links with highest probability to be visited.
+    // For details see "Manual Prefetching"
+    delegate: true,

     basePath: '/foo/bar',
     prefetchConfig: {
       '4g': 0.15,